Engineering Insight Architecture Best Practices ~10 min read

 • A copy happens when you grant access from &T, as shared access can be freely shared without suspending the current access.

-Send and Sync: Access Across Threadsโ€‹
+Send and Sync: access across threads

 Rust ensures thread-safety explicitly using two traits: Send and Sync.
-There are 3 rules around trait transitivity on &T and &mut T, however, anchoring them to the concepts of ownership and access will make things simpler to understand.
+There are 3 rules around trait transitivity on &T and &mut T; however, anchoring them to the concepts of ownership and access will make things simpler to understand.

 To define Send and Sync:

 • Send: Indicates that ownership can safely be transferred to another thread.
-Hence when T is Send, T can be moved across thread boundary.
+Hence when T is Send, T can be moved across the thread boundary.

 Corollary: As we discussed earlier, exclusive access is equivalent to ownership in terms of permission.
-So whenever we allow transferring ownership across threads, nothing can go wrong for shared access across thread boundary, and vice versa.
+So whenever we allow transferring ownership across threads, nothing can go wrong for shared access across the thread boundary, and vice versa.
 So Send also indicates the safety of transferring exclusive access across threads.

 From here, we can reason about the 3 rules regarding trait transitivity: